verdaccio/verdaccio/website/docs/reverse-proxy.md

 Using a reverse proxy is a common practice.
 The following configurations are the most recommended and used ones.

+**Important**, the headers are considered to resolve the public are `X-Forwarded-Proto` for the protocol and `Host` for the domain, please include them in your configuration.

 # Apache

 Apache and `mod_proxy` should **not decode/encode slashes** and leave them as they are: